hackclub/hackclub/workshops/country-list-app/README.md

 ### What is API?

 API is an acronym of Application Programming Interface (API) which gives quick access to web app development.
 A web app is a webpage that is dynamic.
 For example mere loading of a webpages is `GET` request sent to a server or an API while submitting any kinds of form is a `POST` request.
-[Watch this Here](https://www.google.com/url?sa=t&source=web&rct=j&url=https://m.youtube.com/watch%3Fv%3DGZvSYJDk-us&ved=2ahUKEwj3h-2irr_sAhVPqxoKHUwZCGcQt9IBMBF6BAgKEAg&usg=AOvVaw1GsR5vTK377whoesahekss)
+[Check this out](https://www.google.com/url?sa=t&source=web&rct=j&url=https://m.youtube.com/watch%3Fv%3DGZvSYJDk-us&ved=2ahUKEwj3h-2irr_sAhVPqxoKHUwZCGcQt9IBMBF6BAgKEAg&usg=AOvVaw1GsR5vTK377whoesahekss)
 ### The Features/Sections Are

 - Flag Section